 Nursing your wounds after a breakup is indeed tough.
 The way you handle it shows the difference between a mature man, and an average testosterone-fuelled, ego-driven man.
 I am ashamed to admit that I was the latter.

-I let the anger in me simmer, and then slow-cook, allowing it develop a mind of its own.
+I let the anger in me simmer, and then slow-cook, allowing it to develop a mind of its own.
 How could she leave me?
-I found spirituality frivolous, and psychologists ill equipped and unsuited to give me a solution.
-I wanted revenge, and the very thought, and the thousand hallucinatory dreams made my head dizzy.
+I found spirituality frivolous, and psychologists ill-equipped and unsuited to give me a solution.
+I wanted revenge, and the very thought and the thousand hallucinatory dreams made my head dizzy.

 Related reading: 6 signs to know that your man is losing interest in you